DLR-RM/rafcon-task-planner-plugin/pages/documentation/PDDLActionTab.md

 :effect (and (not (at ?from ?subject)) (at ?to ?subject)) )
 ```

 ### Predicates

-The Predicates text field should be filled with all different Predicates, the Action in the 'PDDL' field uses.
+The Predicates text field should be filled with all different predicates, the action in the 'PDDL' field uses.
 Due to the fact, that all predicates in the Action are applied, the parameter types have to be added.
-This field is the foundation of predicates section in the auto generated domain file.
-For the Plugins point of view, no type hierarchy is defined  at this point.
-So the list should not only contain all Predicates with different names, but also with the same name, and different types.
-(Btw. it's also not a good idea to merge predicates by hand, because the type hierarchy may change in the future.)
+This field is the foundation of the predicates section in the auto generated domain file.
+For the plugins point of view, no type hierarchy is defined yet.
+Therefore the list should not only contain all predicates with different names, but also predicates with the same name, and different types (It's also not a good idea to merge predicates by hand, because the type hierarchy may change in the future.).

 **Example**

+According to the example above [(the PDDL action)](#pddl) the predicates field would
+contain one predicate: <br>
+`(at ?from - Location ?subject - Vehicle)`<br>

+Another, imaginary example is: <br>
 ```
-According to the example above (the PDDL Action) the Predicates field would only contain one predicate: (at ?from - Location ?subject - Vehicle)

-Another, imaginary Example would be:

 (at ?a - Location ?b - Vehicle)
 (at ?a - Location ?c - Cargo)
 (in ?c - Cargo ?b - Vehicle)
 ```

 ### Types

-The types text field should contain all types, which are used in the Action in the 'PDDL' field.
+The Types text field should contain all types, which are used in the action in the 'PDDL' field.
 The types must be separated by spaces or commas.
-This field is used to decide which types the types section in the auto generated domain file will contain.
+This field is used to decide which types, the types section in the auto generated domain file will contain.

 **Example**
-According to the example above (the PDDL Action) the Types field would look like this:
+According to the example above [(the PDDL action)](#pddl) the Types field would look like this:

 ```
 Location, Vehicle